 Before we get into extra deposit insurance and how it works, I’d like to add some important background information about the FDIC.

-Is the FDIC a governmental agency?
-No. The FDIC was established as part of the Banking Act of 1933 signed by President Franklin D. Roosevelt.
+The FDIC was established as part of the Banking Act of 1933 signed by President Franklin D. Roosevelt.
 Although it was initiated by the U.S. Congress in response to bank failures in the 1920s and 1930s, the FDIC isn’t government funded.
 Its funds come from banks and other financial institutions that pay for deposit insurance.

-deposit insurance coverage limits include FDIC $250,000 per depositor, extended cash sweep - up to $50 million, and CDARS - up to $150 millionWhat does FDIC insurance cover?
-FDIC insurance covers up to $250,000 per depositor per institution.
-That means you are automatically insured up to $250,000, regardless of the number of accounts you have with one bank.
-If you have deposits in two accounts at the same bank, your FDIC coverage is $250,000, for instance.
-FDIC insures only deposits held in checking and saving accounts, money market deposit accounts, certificates of deposit (CDs), cashier’s checks, and money orders.
-It does not insure mutual funds, stock investments, bonds, or any other type of asset.
+What does FDIC insurance cover?
+FDIC insurance covers up to $250,000 per depositor per institution per account ownership category.
+If you have deposits in two of the same account types at the same bank, your FDIC coverage is $250,000, for instance.
+The FDIC insures only deposits held in checking and saving accounts, money market deposit accounts, NOW accounts, certificates of deposit (CDs), cashier’s checks, and money orders.
+It does not insure mutual funds, stock investments, bonds, annuities, life insurance plans, safe deposit boxes or their contents, U.S. Treasury bills, bonds or notes, municipal securities, and crypto assets.
+Learn more about FDIC insurance coverage by visiting fdic.gov.

 What else does the FDIC do?
-FDIC employs bank examiners who review banks of all sizes to ensure they’re complying with rules and regulations that govern the banking industry.
+The FDIC employs bank examiners who review banks of all sizes to ensure they’re complying with rules and regulations that govern the banking industry.
 They help protect the public’s interest in the U.S. banking system to improve and maintain confidence in the stability of them.

 Insuring Bank Deposits With Extended Coverage Sweep